 Aarskog-Scott syndrome is believed to be a rare disorder; however, its prevalence is unknown because mildly affected people may not be diagnosed.

-Mutations in the FGD1 gene are the only known genetic cause of Aarskog-Scott syndrome.
+Variants (also known as mutations) in the FGD1 gene are the only known genetic cause of Aarskog-Scott syndrome.
 The FGD1 gene provides instructions for making a protein that turns on (activates) another protein called Cdc42, which transmits signals that are important for various aspects of development before and after birth.

-When caused by FGD1 gene mutations, Aarskog-Scott syndrome is inherited in an X-linked recessive pattern.
+When caused by FGD1 gene variants, Aarskog-Scott syndrome is inherited in an X-linked recessive pattern.
 The FGD1 gene is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause Aarskog-Scott syndrome.
+In females (who have two X chromosomes), a variant would have to occur in both copies of the gene to cause Aarskog-Scott syndrome.
 Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
 Females who carry one altered copy of the FGD1 gene may show mild signs of the condition, such as hypertelorism, short stature, or a widow's peak hairline.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Evidence suggests that Aarskog-Scott syndrome is inherited in an autosomal dominant or autosomal recessive pattern in some families, although the genetic cause of these cases is unknown.
 In autosomal dominant inheritance, one copy of the altered gene in each cell is sufficient to cause the disorder.
-In autosomal recessive inheritance, both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+In autosomal recessive inheritance, both copies of the gene in each cell have variants.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition